iparakati/girlfriends-day-gift-site/README.md

-A site for my girlfriend on Girlfriend's Day and to practice my web design skills.
-Gift wrap images generated using Midjourney.
+I made this site for my girlfriend on Girlfriend's Day.
+Making this site allowed me to practice my web design skills.
+The gift wrap images were generated using Midjourney.